 Bale will always be remembered as the first Batman actor to bring the franchise into Academy Award territory, which caused superhero movies to step up their games in years to come as a result: trying to replicate the success of the movie ever since.

-For more on the future of the DC Universe, check out our guides on the DCU Chapter 1 as well as everything we know about the Superman Legacy release date and The Brave and the Bold release date.
+Finally, for more on the future of the DC Universe, check out our guides on the best DC villains and how to watch the Batman movies in order.
+Check out our guide explaining how to watch all the DC movies in order before finding out what we know about the Superman Legacy release date and The Brave and the Bold release date.